Payment processing best practices: A guide for businesses

 19. How Stripe Payments can help

-The world of payment processing is quickly evolving, to say the least, and with it, payment processing best practices for businesses.
-Like practically every other aspect of doing business, payment processing is in the midst of a systemic overhaul thanks to advancing technologies, changing consumer expectations, and a rewiring of how B2B payments work.
-To just look at the tip of the iceberg: FedNow is rewriting how money moves in the US, SEPA Instant Credit Transfers are making “cross-border” inside Europe feel domestic, and India’s Unified Payments Interface (UPI) is handling over 500 million payments daily.
-Finance teams are rethinking what “processing” even means, as automation takes over the work of invoicing, approvals, and reconciliation.
+The world of payment processing moves quickly, and best business practices continue to change.
+Like many other aspects of doing business, payment processing is in the middle of a systemic overhaul thanks to new technologies, shifting customer expectations, and a rewiring of how B2B payments work.
+As just a few examples: FedNow is shaping how money moves in the US, SEPA Instant Credit Transfers are making “cross-border” transactions within Europe feel domestic, and India’s Unified Payments Interface (UPI) is handling more than 500 million transactions daily.
+Finance teams might be rethinking what “processing” even means, as automation takes over the work of invoicing, approvals, and reconciliation.

-Ignoring these changes can mean dealing with higher fees, higher error rates, and missed opportunities to actually understand the flow of cash through your business.
-On the other hand, keeping your payment processing best practices in lock step with the forward edge of what payment processing looks like now means unlocking tremendous upside — and future-proofing your business.
+Failing to address these changes can mean higher fees, higher error rates, and missed opportunities to really understand how cash flows through your business.
+But keeping your payment processing system on the forward edge of what payment processing looks like now can help you benefit from a tremendous upside—while also future-proofing your business.

-Below, you’ll find a close look at the current B2B payment trends, the technologies reshaping them, and the practices that keep finance teams ahead of the curve.
+Below, you’ll find a close examination of the current trends in B2B payments, the technologies reshaping them, and the practices that can help keep finance teams ahead of the curve.

 What’s in this article?